JuliaGraphics/Luxor.jl/docs/src/animation.md

         sethue("white")
     end

-Now define a group of Scenes.
-These specify which functions are to be used to create graphics, and for which frames:
+Now define a group of Scenes that make up the movie.
+The scenes specify which functions are to be used to create graphics, and for which frames:

-    backdrop  = Scene(sun24demo, 0:23,  backgroundfunction)
+    backdrop  = Scene(sun24demo, backgroundfunction, 0:23)
-    nightsky  = Scene(sun24demo, 0:6,   nightskyfunction)
+    nightsky  = Scene(sun24demo, nightskyfunction, 0:6)
-    nightsky1 = Scene(sun24demo, 17:23, nightskyfunction)
+    nightsky1 = Scene(sun24demo, nightskyfunction, 17:23)
-    daysky    = Scene(sun24demo, 5:19,  dayskyfunction)
+    daysky    = Scene(sun24demo, dayskyfunction, 5:19)
-    sun       = Scene(sun24demo, 6:18,  sunfunction)
+    sun       = Scene(sun24demo, sunfunction, 6:18)
-    ground    = Scene(sun24demo, 0:23,  groundfunction)
+    ground    = Scene(sun24demo, groundfunction, 0:23)

-Finally, the `animate` function calls the functions for each frame:
+Finally, the `animate` function scans the scenes in the scenelist for a movie, and calls the functions for each frame to build the animation:

     animate(sun24demo, [backdrop, nightsky, nightsky1, daysky, sun, ground], framerate=5,